HirschLabUMN/MaizeSV/README.md

     -m number_of_Gb_memory \
     -s path_to_speedseq_directory > speedseq_command_file

 Given the large number of nodes needed to complete all mapping commands, it is most efficient to use either the ‘large’ or ‘widest’ queues on mesabi.
 To use the ‘widest’ queue, you must request special permission by emailing help@msi.umn.edu.

 For the ‘large’ queue, the maximum number of nodes is 48 and the maximum time limit is 24 hrs.
 Trials with _speedseq_  suggest ~8hrs is a reasonable expectation for a single mapping job.
 Therefore, ~3 jobs per node ought to complete within the time limit, resulting in (48 nodes * 3 jobs/node) 144 total jobs per run in the large queue.
 We can split the _speedseq_command_file_ into multiple files each containing 144 lines using:

     split -l 144 speedseq_command_file -a 1 -d speedseq_commands_

 This will produce a number of files named _speedseq_commands_X_ where X will be replaced by a numerical index.
 The job script ./scripts/jobs/ **Speedseq_large.sh,** implemented as a task array, can be used to submit a job to the ‘large’ queue for each of the subsetted command files.
 Open **Speedseq_large.sh** and modify the paths where indicated.
+Alternatively, jobs in the command file can be individually submitted as a task array using ./scripts/jobs/Speedseq.sh via

+    qsub -t XX-YY Speedseq.sh -F "<command_file>"

+where XX-YY specifies the numeric range (line numbers) of the command file that you wish to submit and *command_file* is the file containing the previously generated commands.
 <br />

 #### Merging BAMs — _sambamba_